moleike/moleike.github.io/content/blog/thoughts-on-nix-and-scala.md

 ```

 Note that [sbt-derivation] is not upstreamed to nixpkgs, so we need an overlay
 to add it to the set of packages.

-Copy the code above into a file, e.g.
+Copy the nix expression above into a file, e.g. `example.nix` and add it to the
-`example.nix` and add it to the root of an sbt project.
+root of an sbt project.

-First notice that we pass an empty `depsSha256`.
+Also notice that we pass an empty `depsSha256`.
 When building for the first
 time you just let the build fail: Nix prints out the hash that was expected,
 which then you can add to the derivation ---a strategy known as _trust on first
 use_ (TOFU):